Frequently Asked QuestionsFiling taxes late as a US expat

 1. I am US citizen abroad who never filed a tax return, where do I start?

 It’s easier to become tax compliant than you might think.
 Many Americans and U.S. persons do not even know they still have to file their tax returns when they build their lives elsewhere.
 There are roughly six million Americans every year in the same situation as you, who also have to catch up with their U.S. tax obligations.
 The IRS is aware of this fact and so has introduced a few amnesty programs, such as The Streamlined Procedures, where they waive all the penalties for expats!

+So if you haven’t filed your taxes yet, don’t fret.
+Here’s everything you need to know about filing taxes late as a US expat.
 First of all, gather all of your income and expenses documentation.
 Most of the time you will need documents from your host country, such as statements of income, mortgage interest paid, housing expenses, capital gains or losses and interest earned.
 In order to participate in the Streamlined Foreign Offshore Program, you will need to file three years of delinquent tax returns, six years of FBARs (if required), and a certification statement providing a reasonable cause.